Hooper, Nebraska: History

 Hooper was established in 1871, following construction of the Fremont, Elkhorn and Missouri Valley Railroad through the territory.
 It was named for Samuel Hooper, a US congressman from Massachusetts.

-By the mid-1970s, the future of railroad service came into question.
-The Chicago & North Western (C&NW) (successor to the FE&MV RR) tracks were experiencing mildly declining freight traffic levels.
+By the 1970s, the future of railroad service came into question.
+The Chicago & North Western was running fewer trains through town.
+Throughout the decade, the train traffic continued to decline.
+This sparked a lot of discussion about abandonment.
 In spring of 1982, flooding from the Elkhorn River & nearby Pebble Creek damaged the track.
 With the declining freight traffic levels & flooding damage, the C&NW promptly filed a request with the Interstate Commerce Commission to abandon the line.
 Permission was granted later that year, leaving the tracks with a dismal future.

 In 1986, railroad service was revived by the newly formed Fremont & Elkhorn Valley Railroad (FEVR), which took ownership of the abandoned C&NW track.
 However, a bridge north of Nickerson was deemed unsafe to cross in 2003; as a result, FEVR embargoed train service through Hooper.
 In summer 2021, the tracks were dismantled as part of an effort to construct a bike path following the old railroad route.